gcanti/fp-ts/docs/modules/Reader.ts.md

 ## sequenceArray

-this function have the same behavior of `A.sequence(R.reader)` but it's stack safe and optimized
+this function has the same behavior of `A.sequence(R.reader)` but it's stack safe and optimized

 **Signature**